WorldBrain/storex-docs/docs/storex-hub/guides/memex/README.md

 ##### Enter these commands into the console

 - When you're developing a plugin using the development version of Storex Hub: `await bgModules.storexHub.connect({ development: true })`
-- To connect to your production, standalone version of Storex Hub: `await bgModules.storexHub.connect()`
+- To connect to your production, standalone version of Storex Hub: `await bgModules.storexHub.connect({})`

 ### Setup your Storex Hub developer environment